-All academies/nurseries follow the Central Bedfordshire Local Authority guidance.
-For further details, contact the Team Leader for Access & Inclusion or equivalent at Central Bedfordshire.
+All academies/nurseries follow the PAN Bedfordshire Local Authority guidance.
+For further details, contact the Team Leader for Access & Inclusion or equivalent at the Local Authority.

 Knowing where pupils are during academy/nursery hours is an extremely important aspect of Safeguarding.
 Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines.
-It is important that the academy's response to persistently absent pupils and children missing education supports identifying such abuse, and in the case of absent pupils, helps prevent the risk of them becoming a child missing education in the future.
+It is important that the academy's response to persistently absent pupils and unexplainable absences from education is supportive, that any potential abuse is identified and that the risk of the pupil becoming a child missing education in the future is reduced.